rasmus-kirk/halo/documents/thesis/05-arith/02-build.md

   - $\eval(\abst{g}): \Program(\pin(\abst{g}), \pout(\abst{g}))$ - the canonical program of the properad.
   - there are more projections defined later.
 - *notation*: the hat $\abst{g}$ indicates that properads are an abstract gadget.
+- *motivation*:
-- *motivation*: Properads serve as a single source of truth for contributions to the gate constraint polynomial and templates for sub-tables / gates to the concrete circuit.
-Moreover, using properads makes circuit construction an expression of an algebraic theory which allows us to reason about circuits algebraically[^properad], facilitating opportunities for optimizations via rewriting / caching of existing wires.
+  - Single source of truth for contributions to the gate constraint polynomial and trace table / concrete circuit for gadgets of its kind.
+  - Circuit construction is an expression of an algebraic theory (pasting schemes) which allows us to reason about circuits algebraically[^properad], facilitating the following:
+    - Optimizations via rewriting / caching of existing wires
+    - Formal reasoning / writing proofs about the circuit structure of a program.

 [^properad]: https://ncatlab.org/nlab/show/gebra+theory